The Missing Cross to Purity

 and in that you will be one another's crown and joy in the Lord God blessed forever.

-And so keep your meetings in the name and power of the Lord Jesus Christ that never fell;
+And so keep your meetings in the name and power of the Lord Jesus Christ

 and the seed Christ reigns, in whom you have life,

-that was with the Father before the world began.
+who was with the Father before the world began.

 George Fox